Bhutanese

 Migration Patterns

-Historically, Bhutan has seen limited migration due to its geographic isolation.
-However, there has been some movement of people from neighboring regions, particularly from Nepal and Tibet, contributing to its cultural diversity.
+Bhutan has experienced limited migration due to its geographical isolation, but there has been some movement of people between Bhutan and neighboring regions like Tibet and Nepal.

 Conflict And Resilience History